 Read the full review: Sony A8H OLED TV

-The Q80T isn't the fanciest QLED in this year's range, but it really does offer a lot, as the cheapest 2020 QLED with a full-array backlight, meaning you don't have to skimp with an edge-lit display (like last year's Q60R).
+The Q80T isn't the fanciest QLED in last year's range, but it really does offer a lot, as last year's cheapest QLED with a full-array backlight, meaning you don't have to skimp with an edge-lit display (like last year's Q60R).

 It's a fantastic choice for gamers, given consistently low input lag to ensure your gaming console of choice – PS4 Pro, Xbox One X, or otherwise – is funnelling video output to your screen with as little delay as possible, at just 8.7ms image lag.
 The set's dedicated Game Motion Plus setting also reduces judder and blur for smoother gameplay, at a still-respectable 19.7ms lag too.